 Before the flowering plants, the landscape was dominated with plants that looked like ferns for hundreds of millions of years.
 Today, their massive lineage have descendants that have almost the same characteristics as their ancient ancestors.
-Unlike most other plants that we know of, pteridophytes don’t reproduce through seeds, these plants reproduce through spores instead.
+Unlike most other members of the Plant Kingdom, pteridophytes don’t reproduce through seeds, they reproduce through spores instead.

 Pteridophytes can be classified into: